PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Description of PointPCA

 \subsubsection{Support regions}

-The $k$-nn is selected in order to compute statistical features.
-We argue that, in this case, the operating principle of this approach is beneficial towards revealing topological deformations.
-In particular, by appending neighboring samples until we reach $k$, we effectively extend to larger areas in case of lower point density, and recruit erroneous points in case of re-positioning.
-Thus, larger differences will be observed when compared to corresponding measurements taken from the pristine content.
-In simpler terms, using $k$-nn enables us to penalize point sparsity and displacement.
+We choose the $k$-nn algorithm to compute statistical features.
+We argue that, in this case, the operating principle of this approach is beneficial for revealing topological deformations.
+In particular, by appending neighboring samples until reaching $k$, we consider larger areas in a sparser impaired stimulus, and we recruit erroneous points in case of re-positioning.
+Thus, larger differences will be observed in comparison to corresponding measurements taken from the pristine content.
+In simpler terms, using $k$-nn allows us to penalize point sparsity and displacement.